 A track cycling champion whose relentless sprinting earned Olympic gold, then faced a career-ending crash with the same fierce determination that defined her racing.

-Kristina Vogel's story is one of breathtaking speed and profound resilience.
-The German sprinter dominated the velodrome, combining explosive power with tactical brilliance to collect world championship titles with startling regularity.
-Her twin Olympic gold medals, won at London 2012 and Rio 2016, cemented her status as a powerhouse.
-In 2018, a catastrophic training crash with another rider left her paralyzed from the chest down, abruptly ending her athletic career.
-Vogel's response defined her legacy as much as her victories; she confronted her new reality with stark honesty and became a powerful advocate for spinal cord injury research and disability rights, refusing to be pitied and instead using her platform to inspire and challenge perceptions.
+Kristina Vogel won two Olympic gold medals in track cycling, at London 2012 and Rio 2016.
+The German sprinter dominated the velodrome, collecting world championship titles with startling regularity.
+She combined explosive power with tactical brilliance.
+In 2018, a catastrophic training crash with another rider left her paralyzed from the chest down, ending her athletic career.
+Vogel confronted her new reality with stark honesty.
+She became a powerful advocate for spinal cord injury research and disability rights.
+She refused to be pitied and used her platform to inspire and challenge perceptions.

 1981–1996